Training & Assistance Programs

 York Technical College located in Rock Hill is home to the region's Center for Advanced Manufacturing.
 This program emphasizes pre-employment training for new and expanding industry in York County and a comprehensive continuing education program where citizens can continually upgrade their skills.

 The Center for Advanced Manufacturing is a 30,000 SF facility supporting the economic and workforce development needs of local industry in the region.
-Through partnerships with industry, such as the on-site Okuma Training Institute, the College's Corporate and Continuing Education Division delivers world class training using the latest generation of computer numerically controlled machine tools, simulators, and advanced CAM software.
+Through partnerships with industry, the College's Corporate and Continuing Education Division delivers world class training using the latest generation of computer numerically controlled machine tools, simulators, and advanced CAM software.

 The readySC program is South Carolina's unique and outstanding workforce training resource for companies locating or expanding in the state.
 The State Board for Technical and Comprehensive Education (TECH) operates the workforce training program and oversees the statewide Technical Education College System. readySC recruits, screens, and trains individuals for specific assignments with new businesses and industries as well as expanding businesses.
 With the exception of very specialized areas, the workforce training is provided at no cost to the company.
 The program is funded entirely with state money and imposes no target populations.

 ReadySC is highly regarded by South Carolina employers for the quality of workforce training and the skilled, dependable workers it produces.
 The success of the program is based squarely on its flexibility.
 Program administrators pride themselves in their ability to develop customized programs that suit the specific needs of clients.
 TECH's commitment to quality education has not gone unnoticed; the U.S. Department of Labor recognized TECH as a model for technical education systems in the United States.
 One reason cited was TECH's involvement and dedication to training prospective employees for every major industry located in the state.